avishburamdoyal/The-Impact-of-deck-size-Q-Learning-Blackjack/README.md

 ## Generating 3D plots

-To generate the 3D plots from the report,  we adapt the function from [Dumke, 2017](https://github.com/dennybritz/reinforcement-learning/blob/master/lib/plotting.py) and the tutorial by [Hunter, 2012](https://matplotlib.org/mpl_toolkits/mplot3d/tutorial.html).
+To generate the 3D plots from the report,  we adapt the function from [Dumke, 2017](https://github.com/dennybritz/reinforcement-learning/blob/master/lib/plotting.py) and the tutorial by [[Hunter, 2012]](https://matplotlib.org/mpl_toolkits/mplot3d/tutorial.html).
 The plotting of the value of states required additional toolkits: **mpl_toolkits.axes_grid1** and **mpl_toolkits.mplot3D**.

 ## Functions used